themesberg/flowbite/content/plugins/datepicker.md

 ---
 layout: home
 title: Tailwind CSS Datepicker - Flowbite
-description: Use the Tailwind CSS datepicker plugin to get date and time data from input users using JavaScript and utility classes with Flowbite
+description: Start receiving date and time data from your users using this free datepicker element based on Tailwind utility-classes and vanilla JavaScript
 group: plugins
 toc: true